doughphunghus/7d2dModlets/Khelldon-BiggerChickenAndBunny/README.md

+**Description:**
-# Bigger Buck And Doe!
+# Bigger Chicken and Bunny!
-This modlet makes the buck and doe animals larger
+This modlet makes the chicken and bunny animals larger

-Doughphunghus's fork - updates:

-- Mod originally written for a17, likely works with a18